CarlieHamilton/bibliofile-api/README.md

 ## How It's Built

 Bibliofile Api is build using Typescript!
-Mainly because I enjoy types.
-But also because I thought that creating a C# ASP.net Core backend would take me too long to do.
-I would have liked to have given Crystal a try, but I was worried there wouldn't be enough dependencies or support for it.
-I am totally going to try Crystal one of these days.
-But yes, here we are, with a typescript api.
+Mainly because I enjoy types and want to learn more typescript.

 MongoDB has been chosen for the database because I had some troubles with PostgreSQL on my computer.
 Heh.
 Yeah.
 I am using that [Cloud Atlas](https://www.mongodb.com/cloud/atlas) service to host my production database, as they have a free tier.